 In some cases, the healthiest option may be to find a new opportunity.
 To help you make that decision, consider beginning a new job search when:

-Your workload is too heavy with no end in sight
+Your workload is too heavy, with no end in sight

 Your work fatigue interferes with your personal life

-If you do decide to seek out another position, be sure to leave your current company on good terms even if your experience hasn’t been overly positive.
+If you do decide to seek out another position, be sure to leave your current company on good terms, even if your experience hasn’t been overly positive.

 Your perspective often defines a situation, whether it’s good or bad.
-Developing gratitude for what you’re learning, what your job is preparing you to move on to, or for the relationships you have with your coworkers (even if you don’t enjoy the work) can all help you shift your focus from the negative to the positive.
+Developing gratitude for what you’re learning, what your job is preparing you to move on to, or the relationships you have with your coworkers (even if you don’t enjoy the work) can help you shift your focus from the negative to the positive.

 As much as possible, schedule your day to meet your needs.
 For example, if you’re most productive in the morning, schedule your most pressing tasks accordingly.
 Consider taking a walk during your lunch break, workout before you go to work, or ask for “no meeting Mondays” to help improve your mindset and productivity.